June-Skeeter/Module1_GEOS270/docs/Assessment.md

 What type of projection should you use to calculate population density?

 [**13)**](Content_Part2_2.md)
-This type projection is great for displaying a small area like the city of Vancouver is, but it could not be used to display all of Canada on one map.
+This type projection is great for displaying a small area like the city of Vancouver, but it should not be used to display all of Canada on one map.

 [**14)**](Content_Part2_2.md)
-A map displaying UBC campus would be a [large/small] scale, a map displaying the whole world would be a [large/small] scale.
+A map displaying UBC campus would be a [large/small] scale map.
+A map displaying the whole world would be a [large/small] scale map.

 [**15)**](Content_Part2_2.md)
 Which map would show a larger area?
 1:1,000 or 1:1,000,000